310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% bubble Midori %}
 I can’t help it, I feel like I just experienced a fateful encounter… I wanna put this under my pillow and sleep with it.
 Give it to me, Tetora-kun~♪

-If that’s not okay, then let me burn it right into my retinas…!
-Actually no, there’s no way I’d forget something as artistic as this!
-I feel completely absorbed by it…☆
+If that’s not okay, then let me burn it into my retinas…!
+Actually no, there’s no way I’d forget something as artistically perfect as this!
+I feel myself completely absorbed into it…☆

-駄目なら網膜に焼きつけるから……！　いや、これほどの芸術的な絵は一度見れば忘れられないよ、病みつきになる……☆
 {% endbubble %}

 {% bubble Tetora %}